Safest Teeth Whiteners

 Many black, green, and herbal teas contain tannins that stain teeth and gums.

 Green tea leaves a gray stain on teeth.
 Black tea leaves yellowish marks.
-Even herbal teas like chamomile and hibiscus may result in staining and discoloration if regularly drunk over time.
+Even herbal teas like chamomile and hibiscus can cause staining.

 Fortunately, there are ways to remove coffee stains from teeth.
 These include: